antzkr/LUKS-FDE-Auto-setup-Script/README.md

 # KEY FEATURES
 - Once encrypted, the system **CANNOT** boot without the USB stick
 - There is **no password typing on startup**, enabling a fast boot time
-- Boot directory is physically seperated from the main disk so can't be tampered with (Evil Maid attack protection)
+- To mitigate against tampering, boot directory is physically seperated from the main disk (Evil Maid attack protection)
-- Separate encrypted /root and /home LVM partitions makes upgrading much simpler.
+- Separate encrypted /root and /home LVM partitions make upgrading much simpler.
 - Choice of auto-installed desktop environments.
 - UEFI and legacy BIOS are both supported.